Frankie Ruiz: Funeral and final hit

 The final day of his wake in this funeral house, his band fulfilled Ruiz's demand to provide a free show with Viti singing some of his brother's songs despite his grief.
 The following day, his body was taken to Newark Airport and transported to San Juan, along his family and friends.
 Back in Puerto Rico, it was transported to Mayagüez, where a similar public wake took place.
 In Puerto Rico, the process more closely resembled a baquiné, a local funerary rite usually reserved for children; instead of mourning, the person's life is celebrated and honored in joyous fashion; his body was received with plena (music and dance).
 A procession to Mayagüez began, with his family following the hearse carrying his body close by, and thousands of cars joining along the way.
 Pedestrians gathered along the road waving flags and, upon entering the municipality, his music was played at an event before thousands of attendees.
 Among the artists performing were: Tito Rojas, Ismael Miranda, Roberto Roena and his former bands La Solución and the Tommy Olivencia Orquesta.
 His body was placed in the Martínez Funeral Home, while the city mayor ordered flags to be flown at half mast out of respect.
 As the wake was opened to the public, the same reaction seen in New York repeated itself.
 The following day, his body was moved to the adjacent Mayagüez City Hall and received the honors reserved for a distinguished son; a public wake was held while more musicians played his repertoire.

 Following this, Salvador visited the members of his family who lived in Puerto Rico, including his grandmother, to bid them farewell before returning to Paterson.
 There, Ruiz's final wake was held at the Minchin Funeral Home, attended by a similar numbers of public individuals and friends who lived in the area.
+The Minchin Funeral Home is now Michigan Memorial Funeral Home, located at 17 Michigan Avenue.
 Following the final rites led by a priest, the flag of Puerto Rico was placed over his coffin and a final procession took him to Fair Lawn Memorial Cemetery, where his family members from Puerto Rico joined those in New Jersey.
 Following a ceremony led by a Catholic priest, his body was buried.